Research

 In Progress

-A few papers on ignorance: its analysis, its normativity, and its metaphysical nature as an absence;
+A few papers on ignorance: its analysis and its metaphysical nature as an absence;

 the puzzle that social constructionism poses to our understanding of white ignorance;